Updated: November 4, 2025

 blueCheck icon

-Your dental insurance premiums depend on location, claims history, property types serviced and employee count.
+Your dental insurance premiums depend on your location, claims history, services provided and employee count, affecting your final rates.

 blueCheck icon